June & July Petrol and Fuel Prices in South Africa

 Base Cost

 The core cost of petrol and diesel, including international oil prices, shipping, insurance, and storage costs.
-This is the main component that changes with global oil markets.
+This is the main component that changes with global oil markets and exchange rates.

 Taxes and Levies